mkzyk/CustomReviewScreenForSchedulerFlow/README.md

 ## You may have these requirements...
-- You don't want to develop all the pages and you would like to utilize standard Salesforce Scheduler functionality.
+- You don't want to develop all the pages and you would like to utilize standard Salesforce Scheduler flow functionality.
 - The end-users input some value before making an appointment and save the value to the Service Appointment custom field.
 - The Review Screen must be pre-populated with the value of a custom field from Service Appointment.
 - There are some fields you want to remove on Review Screen that are not allowed in standard component.
+- You are experiencing some problems with Service Appointment Record page on Experience Cloud site because Service Appointment Page Layout is synced with Review page.

 ## Configuration
 1. Open your Scheduler flow.